DHA License for Doctors: A Complete Registration Guide

 Besides these requirements for specialized roles, additional postgraduate qualifications such as a Master’s degree, Doctor of Medicine (MD), or fellowships from recognized institutions are required.

-The types of DHA medical licenses for doctors are General Practitioner (GP) License, Specialist License, Consultant License, and Temporary License.
+The types of DHA licenses for doctors are General Practitioner (GP) License, Specialist License, Consultant License, and Temporary License.
 These licenses are issued based on the doctor’s qualifications, experience, and the role they will be performing in Dubai’s healthcare system.

 Type of LicenseDescription